eclipse-zenoh/zenoh-plugin-ros1/README.md

 ## Docker image
 The **`zenoh-bridge-ros1`** standalone executable is also available as a [Docker images](https://hub.docker.com/r/eclipse/zenoh-bridge-ros1/tags?page=1&ordering=last_updated) for both amd64 and arm64.
 To get it, do:
   - `docker pull eclipse/zenoh-bridge-ros1:latest` for the latest release
-  - `docker pull eclipse/zenoh-bridge-ros1:master` for the master branch version (nightly build)
+  - `docker pull eclipse/zenoh-bridge-ros1:main` for the main branch version (nightly build)

 Usage: **`docker run --init --net host eclipse/zenoh-bridge-ros1`**
 It supports the same command line arguments than the `zenoh-bridge-ros1` (see below or check with `-h` argument).